puru02/django-anymail/docs/inbound.rst

     .. attribute:: inlines

-        A `list` of all inline content parts in the message, or an empty list if none.
+        A `list` of all inline images (or other inline content) in the message, or an empty list if none.
 See :ref:`inbound-attachments` below for a description of the values.

         Like :attr:`attachments`, this will recursively descend into any attached messages.